On the Inconsistency of Kernel Ridgeless Regression in Fixed Dimensions: Model

-While usually the bandwidth scales the input, we note our analysis also holds for different mechanisms, e.g., the Dirichlet kernel (see \Cref{sec:assumptions_highd}).
-For positive definite kernels, $g$ is an even function whereby we have,
+While usually the bandwidth scales the input, we note our analysis also holds for different mechanisms that satisfy the kernel assumptions given later.
+For symmetric positive definite kernels, $g$ is an even function whereby we have that $G$ is real.
+Furthermore $g$ is real whereby,

-Hence the above complex exponentials in equation \cref{eq:FS_of_g} can be written as cosine series, although we use complex exponentials for ease of exposition.

 \begin{proposition} $\u_\ell$ and $\wb{\u_\ell}$ are eigenvectors of $\Kmat=(K(x_i,x_j))\in\Real^{N\times N},$ with eigenvalue $\lambda_\ell=N\norm{G_\ell}_1$, \ie, $\Kmat\u_\ell = \lambda_\ell\u_\ell$ and $\Kmat\wb{\u_\ell} = \lambda_\ell\wb{\u_\ell}$.
 Furthermore,